vtexdocs/dev-portal-content/docs/vtex-io/Reference/vtex-io-documentation-vtex-io-cli-installation-and-command-reference/vtex-io-documentation-vtex-io-cli-command-reference.md

 ### deps diff

-> ℹ️ This command refers to the plugin `@vtex/cli-plugin-deps`.
-Follow this link [this link](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-plugins) to learn more about VTEX IO's CLI plugins.
+> ℹ️ This command refers to the `@vtex/cli-plugin-deps` plugin.
+Access [this link](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-plugins) to learn more about VTEX IO CLI plugins.

 Displays the differences between the dependencies of two distinct workspaces.
-If a single parameter is passed, the specified workspace's dependencies are compared with the master's.
-If no parameter is passed, the diff is made between the current workspace and master.
+If a single parameter is passed, the command compares the dependencies of the specified workspace with those of the master workspace.
+If no parameter is passed, the command compares the dependencies of the current workspace with those of the master workspace.

 #### Usage